18 Pages

 Performance Appraisal

-Knowledge in employee training and development programs
+Knowledge of employee training and development programs

 Fairness and Credibility